mihir-robotics/C8051F340-examples/README.md

 - `examples/`: Contains example programs for different functionalities of the C8051F340 microcontroller.
 - `docs/`: Documentation related to the C8051F340 microcontroller, including datasheets, reference manuals, and helpful resources.

-Feel free to explore the directories to find relevant code snippets, examples, and resources for your C8051F340 projects.